PHPOffice/PhpSpreadsheet/docs/topics/settings.md

 regardless of the cacheTime value, so it cannot be used for persistent storage using this mechanism.

-### \PhpOffice\PhpSpreadsheet\CachedObjectStorageFactory::CACHE\_TO\_SQLITE

-Uses an SQLite 2 "in-memory" database for caching cell data.
-Unlike other caching methods, neither cells nor an index are held in PHP memory
-- an indexed database table makes it unnecessary to hold any index in PHP memory, which makes this the most memory-efficient of the cell caching methods.

 ### \PhpOffice\PhpSpreadsheet\CachedObjectStorageFactory::CACHE\_TO\_SQLITE3;

 Uses an SQLite 3 "in-memory" database for caching cell data.
 Unlike